avam88/stock-analysis/README.md

 - Find the starting price for the current ticker.
 - Find the ending price for the current ticker.
-- Output the data for the current ticker. our primary tools to run this analysis were "nested for loops" and conditional statements - the workhorses of this mechanism.
+- Output the data for the current ticker. our primary tools to run this analysis were "nested for loops" and conditional statements.

 ![nested for loops original](https://user-images.githubusercontent.com/107326987/176092315-c7a8180a-8d40-4c99-9e37-28abbe9bc891.png)